Loading

 By the end of the 1920s, the windmill was no longer in use for its originally intended purpose and served only as a place of residence.
 During World War II it was used as an air raid shelter, and it became a blacksmith's workshop in the 1970s.

-After a period of abandonment, in 1990 the windmill was entrusted to Maltese artist Gabriel Caruana who renovated it and turned it into a venue for art exhibitions.
+After a period of abandonment, the windmill was entrusted to Maltese artist Gabriel Caruana who renovated it and turned it into a venue for art exhibitions that was inaugurated in 1990.